voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/data-synchronization.md

 <!-- this bit must be moved someplace

 Every customer has unique identification data in the `source_id` field.
 The `source_id` can be a customer ID or email from a CRM system, database, or a third-party service.
-It can be imported into Voucherify from your [CRM database]() or a CSV file <!-- link when ready! -->.
+It can be imported into Voucherify from your [CRM database]() or a CSV file <!-- link when ready! -->

--->

-> 🚧
+> 🚧 Customer data synchronization and `source_id`
 >
-> Note that if your data are to be synchronized based on the `source_id` of the customer, you need to import the `source_id` when the customer is uploaded for the first time.
+> If your data is to be synchronized based on the `source_id` of the customer, you need to import the `source_id` when the customer is uploaded for the first time.
 You will not be able to change or update `source_id` later on.

 ### Synchronization options